skue/SKUTouchPresenter/README.markdown

 # SGTouchPresenter

-This class will show a large dot wherever the screen is touched.
-The color is customizable.
-This is primarily designed for doing presentations with a mirrored iOS device (iPhone 4S/iPad 2 or later), so the audience can follow the presenter's touches.
+SGTouchPresenter allows you to demo your app to an audience and have them follow your touches.
+It displays a dot (or multiple dots) wherever the screen is touched.
+You can configure the dot's color and opacity, and you can also have the dot(s) appear only when the device is mirroring to a second display (via AirPlay or adapter cable).

-A sample app is included, which allows you to turn the dot on and off and customize its color:
+A sample app is included, which allows you to turn dots on & off and customize the color/opacity:

 ![](https://raw.github.com/skue/SGTouchPresenter/master/SampleApplication/Screenshot.png)